 We use a range of C18, C8 and C4 columns.
 These columns have free silanol covalently bound to linear alkyl silica chains.
 C18 columns with octadecyl silica chains are the least polar of all and are commonly used for the purifications of small peptides less than 300 Daltons.
 On the other hand, C4 columns lend themselves better to the separation of larger peptides and proteins.

-If you have any questions about our HPLC analysis service or would like to discuss your project with us, please contact us at email@example.com or call us on +44(0)1527 584495 to speak to a member of our technical team.
+If you have any questions about our HPLC analysis service or would like to discuss your project with us, please get in touch.

 Reverse-phase HPLC applications